meta-d/sap-fiori-templates/Deploy.md

 Go to **SICF** tcode and create a new service in node `/sap/bc/ui5_ui5/sap/` with the same name as the name of BSP application.
 Then click **Activate Service** to active the service and click **Test Service** to open a URL in the browser to test the application.
 You should add a `/` at the end of the URL to make sure that the application is loaded correctly.

+## Deploying to SAP Business Technology Platform Cloud Foundry

+Similar to the SAPUI5 Repository service in ABAP, SAP Business Technology Platform offers an HTML5 Repository to upload and host application.
+To access the HTML5 Repository, it is required to create an instance of an HTML Repository service.
+All other functionality required for running the application in an ABAP system comes out of the box and needs to be made accessible by creating instances of the corresponding services.

+## Troubleshooting Tips

+The backend system contains the SAP_UI component version 7.53 or newer, but the SAPUI5 repository service can't be reached.